kirkferguson/my-portfolio/README.md

 ## Technologies Used:

-Brew

-Git and Github
+Brew, Git and Github, SSH, HTML, CSS

-SSH